GoodBotCo/GoodBotCo.github.io/_posts/2016-10-08-an-introduction-to-the-actor-model.md

 title: An Introduction to the Actor Model
 ---

-The thing is are CPUs are not getting any faster, but what we are getting instead is multicore CPUs.
+Our CPUs are not getting any faster, but what we are getting instead is multicore CPUs.
 In one of our [previous blogposts](http://blog.goodbot.co/how-stateful-web-applications-work/), we mentioned that it is very important for a modern programming language to take advantage of the hardware available to it, and one way to do that is run code concurrently.
 For a few decades now programmers have worked with `threads`, and even though they have been great, programmers know that they are not the way forward.
 This is where the Actor Model comes in, it is an alternative to using `threads`.
 Let's discuss how it actually works.

 The Actor model is a conception model.
 It is designed to deal with concurrent computation, in which "actors" are the universal primitives.
 In simple English, the model asserts that *everything is an actor*.
 This philosophy is similar to the *everything is an object* assertion used by Object Oriented Languages.
 One of the most famous languages that use this model is Erlang, and now it's child prodigy Elixir.